onap/dcaegen2/docs/sections/services/dfc/configuration.rst

 .. code-block:: json

   "trustStorePath": <path to trust store>
-  "trustStorePasswordPath": <path to trsust store password>
+  "trustStorePasswordPath": <path to trust store password>
   "keyStorePath": <path to key store>
   "keyStorePasswordPath": <path to key store password>
   "enableDmaapCertAuth": <boolean>.
 If false, all information above are ignored.